There’s a reason everyone loves fall, and it’s not simply because of the

 Great Jack O'Lantern Blaze

-happens select nights Sept.
-17 through Nov.
-21, and timed tickets must be purchased in advance.
+typically happens on select nights in September through November, and timed tickets must be purchased in advance.

 Vermont Pumpkin Chuckin' Festival - Stowe, Vermont

 Stoweflake Mountain Resort & Spa, 1746 Mountain Rd, Stowe, VT 05672, USA